 For those that are challenged on the subject of physics, Interstellar is a lesson from the bowels of your most vivid high school hell.
-This review, will therefore be, an educational adventure and a guide through one of the best movies I’ve seen this year.
+This review is an educational adventure and a guide through one of the best movies I’ve seen this year.
 Spoilers will be everywhere.
 But I can’t help it!
 I’m both excited and amazed at how this movie stands out and doesn’t blend into last years outer space sensation, Gravity.

-Other then assisting in the food struggle, Cooper’s main concern are his two children and father-in-law.
-The widowed father, has an intelligent teenage son, and an ambitious little girl named Murphy.
+Other than assisting in the food struggle, Cooper’s main concern is his two children and father-in-law.
+The widowed father has an intelligent teenage son, and an ambitious little girl named Murphy.
 (For Murphy’s law, how cheesy.)
 Murphy, who is a science guru at the age of ten, has been complaining about ghosts in her room.
-During one of the sand storms, she accidentally leaves her bedroom door open, and when Cooper rushes to close it, he gets to see the phenomenon that Murphy had been speaking of.
+During one of the sandstorms, she accidentally leaves her bedroom door open, and when Cooper rushes to close it, he gets to see the phenomenon that Murphy had been speaking of.
 The ghost.
 This supernatural force leaves a coded message in binary that ends up being the coordinates to NASA headquarters.

 Here goes the science behind this storyline and the rest of the plot’s basis, through simplified physics.
 This wormhole is a shortcut to another galaxy.
-According to all the physics i never paid attention to, wormholes are able to create these shortcuts due to the use of multiple dimensions.
-The problem is that there is a blackhole in the new galaxy that is incredibly close to the location of these planets, causing time to be skewed.
+According to all the physics I never paid attention to, wormholes are able to create these shortcuts due to the use of multiple dimensions.
+The problem is that there is a black hole in the new galaxy that is incredibly close to the location of these planets, causing time to be skewed.
 One of the planets that Cooper visits, is 7 years for every hour on earth.
 Cooper is in this desperate situation to return to his family.
-As flimsy a plot point as that may seem to some, when the existence of mankind is as stake–selfishly speaking–missing out on the lives of ones own family is devastating.
-The idea that you could be 35 when you return home and all of your family would be dead due to old age, is disturbing.
-So this entire trip is blowing Cooper’s mental state.
+As flimsy a plot point as that may seem to some when the existence of mankind is at stake–selfishly speaking–missing out on the lives of one’s own family is devastating.
+The idea that you could be 35 when you return home and all of your family would be dead due to old age is disturbing.
+So this entire trip is blowing Cooper’s mind.

 This is where it gets tricky.
 In an attempt at making Plan A successful, Cooper shoots his robot into the black hole to collect data–the data that Professor Brand needed but no human has been ever able to obtain to make the equation work.
 To successfully execute Plan B, Cooper ejects himself into the black hole, so that Amelia Brand could reach the last destination with the remaining fuel.
 His added weight would have made her mission fail.

-Here’s where it gets crazy.
+Here’s the dirty physics.
 Cooper doesn’t die but is pulled into the gravitational singularity of the wormhole as ->explained here <- and enters into the fourth dimension through a tesseract, also placed by the alien beings that have placed the wormhole where it is.
 So, what exactly do the dimensions mean?
-We are beings that live within a three dimensional space.
+We are beings that live in a three-dimensional space.
 Length, Width, and Height, are the three dimensions we live in–the space we occupy.
-The concept that there could be 4 dimensions mean that length, width, and height, would exist with time.
+The concept that there could be 4 dimensions means that length, width, and height, would exist with time.
 Now in our 3 dimensions, time is linear, always moving forward and infinite.
 If a being exists within 4 dimensions, they would be able to manipulate time, so that it is no longer linear but would be a series of events that could be accessed.
-If you wanted to, you could pin point an exact event in the future and exist within it.
+If you wanted to, you could pinpoint an exact event in the future and exist within it.
 Time would exist outside of its usual state.

 There are two points within the movie that explain where Cooper ends up in the tesseract.
-An astronaut by the name of Mann, contemplates that when you are near death those that you love are all you think of, when you think you are going to die.
+An astronaut by the name of Mann contemplates that when you are near death those that you love are all you think of when you think you are going to die.
 Amelia Brand, Professor Brand’s daughter, suggests that love is a force similar to time, in that it is infinite even when there is no survival related purpose.
-When someone dies, we continue to love them, even after the reason for loving no longer exists.
+When someone dies, we continue to love them, even after the reason for love no longer exists.
 Since the fourth dimension couldn’t possibly look like anything that we have seen before, the tesseract reflects a translation to third dimensional understanding for Cooper.
-In the bible, Jesus said that he explained life using proverbs because beings of earth could not understand the concepts of heaven, because they are out of what we have seen before.
-Lets say tommorrow a new color is discovered, how would you be able to describe it if no one has ever seen it before?
+In the Bible, Jesus said that he explained life using proverbs because beings of earth could not understand the concepts of heaven, because they are out of what we have seen before.
+Let’s say tomorrow a new color is discovered, how would you be able to describe it if no one has ever seen it before?
 You would use comparisons to the colors we already know.
-Similarly, the tesseract lets Cooper see the 4th dimension through his connection with his daughter, he is behind Murphy’s bookcase because she is the source of his love and its a visual concept he could understand.
-Because as he falls into the tesseract, he believes he is going to die and she is all he thinks of, and because the easiest way for him to understand what he is looking at, is through her.
-And in tha space behind the bookcase, he is able to physically move time to whatever point in past or future that he wants.
+Similarly, the tesseract lets Cooper see the 4th dimension through his connection with his daughter, he is behind Murphy’s bookcase because she is the source of his love and it’s a visual concept he could understand.
+Because as he falls into the Tesseract, he believes he is going to die and she is all he thinks of, and because the easiest way for him to understand what he is looking at is through her.
+And in that space behind the bookcase, he is able to physically move time to whatever point in past or future that he wants.
 Down to the exact moment.

 Cooper realizes he is the ghost that Murphy had seen all along.
 From behind the bookcase, he can communicate by pushing her books off the bookcase.
 He eventually uses the dust through the window to write to her, providing himself (from the past), with the coordinates for NASA.
 Cooper then maneuvers through time to the future, when the adult Murphy, returns to her room looking for answers.
-In this 4 dimensional space, he is able to communicate with the robot who is collecting information from within the blackhole.
-To get that information to Murphy in this point and time, he uses morse code on the hands of the watch that he gave Murphy, before he left for his mission.
+In this 4 dimensional space, he is able to communicate with the robot who is collecting information from within the black hole.
+To get that information to Murphy at this point and time, he uses morse code on the hands of the watch that he gave Murphy before he left for his mission.
 Murphy sees the hands of the watch twitching and knows its morse code.
-Cooper is then released from the tesseract and ends up near Saturn.
-Once again, this has to be an act of the fifth dimensional beings that have planned and placed all of the tools out.
+Cooper is then released from the Tesseract and ends up near Saturn.
+This has to be an act of the fifth-dimensional beings that have planned and placed all of the tools out.
 A few astronauts pick him up and take him to a space station that is orbiting Saturn.
 Inside Cooper station, he is reunited with his daughter who is now elderly.
-Because Cooper was inside of the blackhole in the tesseract, he is in his hundreds.
+Because Cooper was inside of the black hole in the tesseract, he is in his hundreds.
 The time spent there was multiplied in earth years.
-Murphy was able to get all of humankind off of Earth and onto a space station, while everyone waited for Cooper’s return with the news of the planet, through the information that was transmitted to Murphy on the watch.
+Murphy was able to get all of the humankind off of Earth and onto a space station, while everyone waited for Cooper’s return with the news of the planet, through the information that was transmitted to Murphy on the watch.
 She used the blackhole data to finish Professor Brand’s equation.

 This is a very complex idea to try to bring to light in a movie.
 This is why I was so in love with it.
 Forget all of the scientific contradictions and the possible inconsistencies, its a plot unlike any other.
 Even if you still don’t get any of the physics concepts, it’s an entertaining action movie.